 - Add 12 oz ground/minced/processed chicken breast and season with 1/4 tsp salt.
-Break down the chicken chunks into small pieces with a spoon or heat-proof spatula.
+Break down the chicken chunks into small pieces.
 Cook for 4 minutes.
 Add 5.3 oz grated zucchini and mix in with the chicken.
 Cook for 2 minutes.
 Turn off the heat and set aside.

-- Warm 8 6-inch tortillas by baking them for 2 minutes in the oven (optional), then stack ‘em and place a damp kitchen towel over.
-Take one tortilla sheet and put it on the cutting board.
-Spread 3 heaping tablespoons of the filling on the tortilla horizontally in the middle.
-Sprinkle the 2 types of cheese on top.
-Roll the tortilla into a cigar shape and place it on the baking dish, seam side down.
-Repeat with the rest of the tortillas.
+- Warm 8 tortillas by baking them for 2 minutes in the oven.
+Stack them and place a damp kitchen towel over.
+Take one tortilla sheet and put it on the cutting board, add the filling, sprinkle cheese on top, and start rolling.
+Repeat with the remaining tortillas.